EPA and Florida DEP Projects

 American Creosote Works

 EPA is finalizing a sediment removal work plan to address contaminated sediments in the offsite Pensacola Yacht Club (PYC) ditch, leading to Pensacola Bay.
-Recent re-location of the City’s storm water conveyance system in this area allows removal of contaminated sediments in the PYC ditch, which formerly served as a storm water conveyance.
+The recent relocation of the City’s stormwater conveyance system in this area allows removal of contaminated sediments in the PYC ditch, which formerly served as a storm water conveyance.
 The sediment removal is one of the offsite interim remedial actions specified in the May 1999 Amended Record of Decision and is authorized through the Superfund State Contract between EPA and DEP.
-EPA anticipates that the removal will be completed in 2016.
-A public meeting will be held March 28, 2016 at the Sanders Beach Community Center to present the PYC Ditch cleanup plan, resulting neighborhood truck traffic and future site activities.

 EPA and FDEP information may be viewed at the following links: